jdbctemplatemapper/jdbctemplatemapper/README.md

   public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
     return new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);

-    // Specific for oracle when using table synonyms configure as below:
+    // Specific to oracle when using table synonyms configure as below:
     /*
     JdbcTemplateMapper jdbcTemplateMapper = new JdbcTemplateMapper(jdbcTemplate, THE_SCHEMA_NAME);
     jdbcTemplateMapper.includeSynonymsForTableColumnMetaData();